victorolet/mini-supercomputer/README.md

 5. 8 x PoE+ hat
 6. SSD harddisk

-## Configuring Raspberry Pi operating system
+## Installing Raspberry Pi operating system

 1. Install Raspberry Pi Imager on you laptop/PC
 2. Connect microSD card to you PC and start the installation process
 3. Click on the “CHOOSE OS” button and select ‘Raspberry Pi OS (other) “ and then “Raspberry Pi OS Lite (64-bit).